 The research teams of the Department of Genetics and Microbiology frequently co-operate with the other departments of the Faculty of Science, the other faculties of the Charles University in Prague, and various scientific institutes and universities both in the Czech Republic and abroad.
 For lists of the current collaborations, see the web pages of the individual research groups (below).
-If you are interested in our research and would like to establish a scientific collaboration, please contact the heads of the respective research groups.
+If you are interested in our research and would like to establish a scientific collaboration, or if you are a student interested in becoming a member of one of our research teams for either a short or a longer period, please contact the heads of the respective research groups.

 The research in the Laboratory of Virology (head: Sandra Huerfano Meneses, Ph.D.) is focused on small DNA viruses from the Polyomaviridae family, their interaction with host cell structures and the possible utilization of viral capsids and pseudocapsids in gene therapy and/or the import of biologically active compounds into cells.
 Current projects are aimed at i) the delivery of viral genomes into the cell nucleus and the role of minor capsid proteins in this process, ii) protein-protein interaction of viral structural proteins in host cells, iii) the utilization of virus-like particles for the targeting and transport of substances to cancer cells, iv) the development of recombinant vaccines against porcine circovirus 2 and bovine papillomavirus, and v) the development of new diagnostic tools for the detection of species-specific antibodies against clinically important human pathogens from the Polyomaviridae family.